gawati/gawati-docs/docs/source/development/dev-env.rst

    :align: center
    :figclass: align-center

-Open eXist dashboard - User Manager.
-Select the `gwdata` user and enter the copied password and save.
-Alternatively, install package `usermanager` and use the same to add the password.

 Now upload the data using the following command run from the eXist-db folder:

 .. code-block:: bash